jupyterlab/jupyterlab/docs/source/developer/extension_points.rst

 Perhaps the most common way to add functionality to JupyterLab is via commands.
-These are lightweight objects that include a function to execute combined with additional such as how they are labeled and when they are enabled.
+These are lightweight objects that include a function to execute combined with additional metadata, including how they are labeled and when they are to be enabled.
 The application has a single command registry, keyed by string command IDs, to which you can add your custom commands.